- Send with Email

 Data protection is applied in Member States by national courts and DPAs.
 At the same time, the Court of Justice of the European Union (CJEU) and the ECtHR have built up extensive data protection case law derived from the EU Charter of Fundamental Rights and the European Convention on Human Rights (ECHR) respectively.

-Together with the Council of Europe/ECtHR and the European Commission, and in consultation with the European Data Protection Supervisor (EDPS) and DPAs, FRA will prepare a handbook synthesising European and national data protection case law.
-The project will select extracts from key judgments and decisions delivered by the ECtHR, CJEU, higher national courts and DPAs.
-They will then be compiled and explained simply in the handbook.
-The handbook will also present key aspects of the European legal framework both at Council of Europe and European Union level.
+Together with the Council of Europe/ECtHR and the European Commission, and in consultation with the European Data Protection Supervisor (EDPS) and DPAs, FRA has prepared a handbook synthesising European and national data protection case law.
+The project selected extracts from key judgments and decisions delivered by the ECtHR, CJEU, higher national courts and DPAs.
+They were then be compiled and explained simply in the handbook.
+The handbook also presents key aspects of the European legal framework both at Council of Europe and European Union level.